How to Build Brand Trust Using Empathy-based Marketing

 By Abby Schachter

+How can you connect with and convert more customers?
 Empathetic marketing is the one of latest marketing methods and perhaps our favorite approach so far because it encourages thoughtfulness and quality over quantity.
 This practice encourages companies to tell a more personal, meaningful story which ultimately builds brand trust.

 Data, analytics, and A/B testing suggest emotions are a driving force when creating, building, and sustaining brand trust.
 Personalization is no longer enough, we need empathy to deepen and sustain customer relationships because a highly satisfied customer isn’t necessarily a returning customer.
 Business and trust go hand in hand.

-As Sitecore’s Product Marketing Director, Jill Grozalsky says, “In order to make a connection with an end user and build a level of trust, brands need to deliver empathy.”
+As Sitecore’s Director of DX Product Marketing & Evangelism, Jill Grozalsky Roberson says, “In order to make a connection with an end user and build a level of trust, brands need to deliver empathy.”

 In a strange way, empathetic marketing isn’t new.
 Leveraging emotions as a sales tactic has always been an element to sales success.
 What has changed is the way companies go about assessing and understanding their market.
 We’re seeing an insurgence of transparency and a new level of honesty.
 Value is in demand and it’s quickly becoming a 2021 trend.

 If we look at the marketer’s journey, we see how the aggressive and bold advertising campaigns from the 30s, 40s, and 50s have negatively influenced marketing all the way into the 90s, until the internet suddenly shifts us into new millennial territory.